-Social media not only allows for another channel of broadcasting messages to the public, but also for two way communication between the City and major stakeholder groups.
+2Social media not only allows for another channel of broadcasting messages to the public, but also for two-way communication between the City and major stakeholder groups.
 Increasingly the public is turning to social media technologies to obtain up to date information during emergencies and to share data about the disaster in the form of geo data, text, pictures, video, or a combination of these media.
 Social media also can allow for greater situational awareness for emergency responders.
 While social media allows for many opportunities to engage in an effective conversation with stakeholders, it also holds many challenges.

-Note that while the accompanying graph's title concerns newspapers, an analysis of the data shows that social media and news websites combined rival television as the primary source of news for Americans.
+An analysis of the data shows that social media and news websites combined rival television as the primary source of news for Americans.

 It can be expected that rumors and inaccurate information will surface very quickly after the onset of the emergency.

 The City must act swiftly to establish credibility and timeliness in the provision of accurate information to counteract these rumors.